Resources - About Autism

 How is Autism Diagnosed?

 There are no medical tests for diagnosing autism.
-Many professionals utilize a medical diagnostic reference, the Diagnostic and Statistical Manual now in its fourth edition (DSMIV-TR) to diagnose the five Pervasive Developmental Disorders.
+Many professionals utilize a medical diagnostic reference, the Diagnostic and Statistical Manual now in its fifth edition (DSM-5) to diagnose Autism Spectrum Disorder.
 Autism typically

 appears by age 3, though diagnosis and intervention can and should begin earlier.
 In order to be diagnosed accurately, an individual must be observed by professionals skilled in determining communication, behavioral, and developmental levels.
 Ideally, an